bharadx07/expandify/README.md

 ### @text tag

-The @text tag will change any HTML tags to plain text to prevent XSS.
+The @text tag will change any HTML tags into plain text to prevent XSS.
 You can use it like this:

 ```html
 <!DOCTYPE html>